scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    \lambda_i = \sum_k \left( e_i \cdot (x_i + b_i) \right) p_{i - k}

-The background :math:`b_i` can be more generally understood as a "baseline" image and thus e.g. include known structures, which are not of interested for the deconvolution process.
+The background :math:`b_i` can be more generally understood as a "baseline" image and thus include known structures, which are not of interested for the deconvolution process.
+E.g., a bright point source to model the core of an AGN while studying its jets.

 Second the authors proposed to extend the Poisson log-likelihood function (Equation :ref:`cash`) by a log-prior term that controls the smoothness of the reconstructed image on multiple spatial scales.
-For this the image :math:`x_i` is transformed into a multi-scale representation: starting from the full resolution the image is divided into groups of 2x2 pixels :math:`Q_k`.
+For this the image :math:`x_i` is transformed into a multi-scale representation: starting from the full resolution the image is grouped into 2x2 pixels :math:`Q_k`.
 Each of the groups of 2x2 pixels is then divided by their total sum.
 This results in an image containing the "split proportions" with respect to the image down-sized by a factor of two.
-The process is continued to further reduce the resolution of the image until only one pixel, containing the total sum of the full-resolution image is left.
+This process is continued to further reduce the resolution of the image until only one pixel, containing the total sum of the full-resolution image is left.
 This multi-scale decomposition is illustrated in Fig. :ref:`ms-levels`.